AbdulrahmanAbusnena/AbdulrahmanAbusnena/README.md

-Abdulrahman is a highly skilled professional in mobile and software development, with a strong background in robotics and hardware development.
-Fluent in both English and Arabic, his objective is to leverage his expertise and proficiency in Flutter and Android development to contribute to innovative projects and create impactful mobile solutions.
-With a passion for software development and a keen eye for detail, Abdulrahman aims to deliver high-quality applications that exceed client expectations.
-He is also experienced in software testing, debugging, and utilizing various software and mobile development tools and IDEs such as VS Code, Visual Studio, Android Studio, and Vim.
-With a collaborative mindset and a strong foundation in robotics, Abdulrahman is eager to contribute to teams and projects that push the boundaries of mobile development and bring innovative ideas to life.
+I am a skilled mobile application developer with over two years of experience crafting robust and user-centric solutions.
+My expertise lies in Flutter and Dart, combined with Firebase for backend and database management.
+I have a proven track record of delivering high-quality mobile apps for clients while actively contributing to the developer community through platforms like Google Developers.

+Beyond mobile development, I possess a strong foundation in Java and C++, along with experience in hardware development and robotics.
+This diverse skill set allows me to approach challenges from multiple angles, fostering innovative and comprehensive solutions.

+As a committed lifelong learner, I am always eager to explore new technologies and expand my knowledge.
+My GitHub portfolio showcases a range of projects that demonstrate my technical abilities and problem-solving skills.

 <!---
 AbdulrahmanAbusnena/AbdulrahmanAbusnena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.